-University of La Verne’s Master of Science in Financial Analytics is a STEM-designated degree program that prepares students for successful careers with a broad understanding of financial economics and the ability to solve complex problems and develop strategies to guide the financial health of a company or organization.
+University of La Verne’s Master of Science in Financial Analytics is a STEM-designated degree program offered through in-person and hybrid modalities that prepares students for successful careers with a broad understanding of financial economics and the ability to solve complex problems and develop strategies to guide the financial health of a company or organization.

 Learning Outcomes